Artist A.D. Cook with CONTINENTAL, acrylic on panel, 2025

 In Full Disclosure

-I have a confession: I, too, use AI for certain tasks.
+I have a confession: I, too, use AI for specific tasks.
 There, I said it.
-But I don’t use it to create Art.
-My use of Artificial Intelligence is mostly limited to editorial, such as the images in this post and throughout this website, and when I use them, I share that they are AI-generated.
+But I refuse to use it to create my Art.
+My use of Artificial Intelligence is mainly limited to editorial tasks, such as the images in this post and throughout this website, and occasionally expanding on an idea.
+When I use AI for work, I make it clear that it is AI-generated.

-Since AI was integrated a couple of years ago into Photoshop, I’ve enjoyed using it to edit images, mostly in my car show posts, to remove distractions and unwanted content (again, mostly for editorial purposes).
+Many artists are using AI as a new tool in their creative process, much as they adopted digital tools like Photoshop.
+Since AI was integrated into Photoshop a couple of years ago, I’ve enjoyed using it to edit images, mostly in my car show posts, to remove distractions and unwanted content (again, mainly for editorial purposes).

-Beyond that, I’ve resisted using AI much, mostly because I truly enjoy the creative process and believe AI limits it.
+Ultimately, the rise of AI could lead to a stronger appreciation for the “human touch,” originality, and emotional honesty found in human-created art.
+Beyond that, I’ve resisted using AI much, mostly because I genuinely enjoy the creative process and believe AI limits it.

 Artist A.D.
 Cook self-portrait with CONTINENTAL painting on panel, 36″ x 60″ © A.D.
 Cook 2025